 The second half of Theorem is devoted to depicting the consequences of the stranger’s departure.
 It’s also during the second half that the director looks at peasant life and juxtaposes their plight with the lives of the rich family, evocatively demonstrating the disparity of class.

 There are explicit references to art and literature littered throughout the film: the paintings of Francis Bacon, Rimbaud’s poetry and Tolstoy’s The Death of Ivan Ilyich.
 Pasolini uses these masterworks to mirror the film’s plot, reflecting its literary and artistic qualities.

 Visually ravishing, Theorem looks as if it has been captured in perpetual morning, shot beautifully in undying sunlight and featuring the sounds of birds chirping throughout, with a soundtrack incorporating the works of Mozart and celebrated composer Ennio Morricone.
 Sometimes the film lags, and Pasolini’s construction of surreal and sometimes stoic narrative will certainly split audiences down the middle – but this has always been the reaction to his work.
 One thing that can’t be denied is his artistic sensibility and his unique ability to simultaneously achieve dark and playful storytelling while opining on the human condition.

-Theorem is showing at the BFI Southbank from 12th April until 30th April 2013.
-For further information or to book, click here.
+Theorem is at the BFI Southbank from 12th – 30th April 2013.
+For further information or to book visit the BFI website here.